siemintelligence/siemintelligence/README.md

 SIEM Intelligence™ is one of the most trusted and reliable training providers in information/cybersecurity, providing exceptional unmatched Hands-on practical training to individuals and corporates worldwide.
 Our goal is to train, mentor, and support your career in cybersecurity.

+### Why should you join us ?
+01. Experienced InfoSec Instructors
+02. 100% Practical and Scenario-based Training
+03. Real-time Challenges with every Training Modules
+04. Customized Trainings are also provided for InfoSec Employees

 ## Our Courses :